Interstate Highway System: Exit numbering

-The majority of Interstates have exit numbers.
-Like other highways, Interstates feature guide signs that list control cities to help direct drivers through interchanges and exits toward their desired destination.
-All traffic signs and lane markings on the Interstates are supposed to be designed in compliance with the Manual on Uniform Traffic Control Devices (MUTCD).
-There are, however, many local and regional variations in signage.

 For many years, California was the only state that did not use an exit numbering system.
-It was granted an exemption in the 1950s due to having an already largely completed and signed highway system; placing exit number signage across the state was deemed too expensive.
-To control costs, California began to incorporate exit numbers on its freeways in 2002—Interstate, US, and state routes alike.
+It was granted an exemption in the 1950s due to having an already largely completed and signed highway system.
+Placing exit number signage across the state was deemed too expensive.
+In 2002, to control costs, California began to incorporate exit numbers on its freeways —Interstate, US, and state routes alike.

 Caltrans commonly installs exit number signage only when a freeway or interchange is built, reconstructed, retrofitted, or repaired, and it is usually tacked onto the top-right corner of an already existing sign.
-Newer signs along the freeways follow this practice as well.
+Newer signs along the freeways follow this practice.
 Most exits along California's Interstates now have exit number signage, particularly in rural areas.
-California, however, still does not use mileposts, although a few exist for experiments or for special purposes.
+California still does not use mileposts, although a few exist for experiments or for special purposes.

-In 2010–2011, the Illinois State Toll Highway Authority posted all new mile markers to be uniform with the rest of the state on I‑90 (Jane Addams Memorial/Northwest Tollway) and the I‑94 section of the Tri‑State Tollway, which previously had matched the I‑294 section starting in the south at I‑80/I‑94/IL Route 394.
-This also applied to the tolled portion of the Ronald Reagan Tollway (I-88).
-The tollway also added exit number tabs to the exits.

-Exit numbers correspond to Interstate mileage markers in most states.
-On I‑19 in Arizona, however, length is measured in kilometers instead of miles because, at the time of construction, a push for the United States to change to a metric system of measurement had gained enough traction that it was mistakenly assumed that all highway measurements would eventually be changed to metric (and some distance signs retain metric distances); proximity to metric-using Mexico may also have been a factor, as I‑19 indirectly connects I‑10 to the Mexican Federal Highway system via surface streets in Nogales.
-Mileage count increases from west to east on most even-numbered Interstates; on odd-numbered Interstates mileage count increases from south to north.
+On I‑19 in Arizona, length is measured in kilometers instead of miles because, at the time of construction, a push for the United States to change to a metric system of measurement had gained enough traction that it was mistakenly assumed that all highway measurements would eventually be changed to metric, and some distance signs retain metric distances.
+Proximity to metric-using Mexico may have been a factor, as I‑19 indirectly connects I‑10 to the Mexican Federal Highway system via surface streets in Nogales.